Stane Dolanc: Second person of the League of Communists of Yugoslavia

-In 1965 Dolanc became a member of the CC of the League of Communists of Slovenia (LCS), and at the ninth congress of LCY in 1969 he was elected a member of the CC LCY.
+In 1965, Dolanc became a member of the CC of the League of Communists of Slovenia (LCS), and at the ninth congress of LCY in 1969 he was elected a member of the CC LCY.
 In 1971, he became secretary of the newly established Executive Bureau of the Party Presidium, i.e. second person of LCY, despite the actual number two of Yugoslav politics remained Edvard Kardelj, a lifelong collaborator of president Tito.
 Dolanc quickly gained strong influence in the Party.
-He was one of main organizers of the Karadjordjevo Party Presidium session in December 1971 that resulted in the resignations of the leaders of the Croatian Spring.
+He was one of main organizers of the Karađorđevo Party Presidium session in December 1971 that resulted in the resignations of the leaders of the Croatian Spring.

 In November 1972, at a CC LCS plenum, he called for purges of the liberal wing of the Slovene Party branch which eventually did take place.
 He became famous for a statement he had made at a local communist conference in Split in September 1972: